HaikuArchives/BeCJK/Readme.md

 ![screenshot](screenshot.png)

-BeCJK, is an input method for the legancy BeOS, first Developed by Anthony.Lee.
+BeCJK, is an input method for the legancy BeOS, first developed by Anthony.Lee.
 This copy was obtained from Andrew Bachmann.

 # Building